cyberphor/knowledge-base/cloud-administration/monitoring/README.md

 * Time required to enter data into a form.
 * The difference between items in a catalog and number of purchases
 * Mean Time to Resolve (MTTR)

+## APM Architectures
+**Agent-based**
+An agent is used to generate, collect, and push metrics/logs to a server.

+**Agentless**
+Text goes here.

+**Integrated with Microservices**
+Text goes here.

+**Integrated with the Platform**
+Text goes here.

+## Remediation Plans
+**Scaling**
+Scaling is the process of adjusting infrastructure to meet changes in demand.
+Workloads in production are too unpredictable for manual scaling.
+The Azure Monitor service provides auto-scaling.

+**Availability Tests**
+Availability tests are used to check if an app is responding as expected.